mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Greenplum Database leverages Linux process scheduler and control groups to implement how CPU resources are assigned.
 How much about cgroups do we want to explain????
 (Equivalences between gucs?)

-Each resource group that you configure with a `CPU_HARD_QUOTA_LIMIT` reserves the specified percentage of the segment CPU for resource management..
+Each resource group that you configure with a `CPU_HARD_QUOTA_LIMIT` reserves the specified percentage of the segment CPU for resource management.

 The minimum `CPU_HARD_QUOTA_LIMIT` percentage you can specify for a resource group is 1, the maximum is 100.